Teddy-van-Jerry/pdf2ppt/README.md

 ### Known Issues
 #### Transparent Background
-Unfortunately, elements with transparent are not supported by the project, due to limitations of the dependency.
+Unfortunately, elements with transparency are not supported by the project, due to limitations of the dependency.
 You will receive a warning when such issues are detected, and you can copy the generated SVG manually to fix the problem.
 View [#1](https://github.com/Teddy-van-Jerry/pdf2ppt/issues/1) for more details.